Squid Proxy - Classic Collector

 - Gain insights into information about the destination location your intranet frequently visits by region.

-- Get insights into information about Uptime and bandwidth of Squid Proxy servers.
+- Get insights into information about the Uptime and bandwidth of Squid Proxy servers.

 - Get insights into information about the web browsing behavior of users using Top accessed URLs, denied URLs, 4xx errors URLs, 5xx errors URLs, and top remote hosts.